Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds: Results

 \subsection{Data Collection and Model Training}

-All the training data is generated in simulations for the convenience of getting the ground-truth node positions.
+All the training data are generated in simulations for the convenience of getting the ground-truth node positions.
 We use the Unity3D \cite{unity} as the simulator and the Obi Rope package \cite{obi} for simulating DLOs, which is a unified particle physics that models DLOs as chains of oriented particles with stretch, shear, bend, and twist constraints.

-During the data collection, RGB and depth images captured by a camera and 3-D positions of the DLO particles in the camera frame are recorded to generate corresponding point cloud data and ground-truth node positions.
-The two ends of the DLO are randomly moved using the same strategy in our previous work \cite{yu2022global} which is efficient in covering as many different shapes as possible.
-The DLO properties (lengths, radius, and stiffness) and camera poses are also randomized to increase the richness of data and then improve the generalization ability of the model.
+During the data collection, RGB-D images captured by a camera and 3-D positions of the DLO particles in the camera frame are recorded per simulation second to generate corresponding point cloud data and ground-truth node positions.
+The two ends of the DLO are randomly moved using the same strategy as in our previous work \cite{yu2022global} which is efficient in covering different shapes.
+Visualizations of the data examples can be found in the supplemental video on our project website\footnote{\url{https://kangchen-lv.github.io/DLO-perception}}.
+The DLO properties (lengths, radius, and stiffness) and camera poses are also randomized to improve the generalization ability of the model.

-We record one frame per simulation second and totally collect $500\times 50$ frames of data (500 sequences, 50 frames in each sequence).
-These collected frames are randomly separated with a ratio of 0.8 and 0.2 for training and validation, respectively.
+We totally generate $25000$ frames of data (500 sequences, 50 frames in each sequence) and randomly separated them with a ratio of 0.8 and 0.2 for training and validation, respectively.
 During the training, the input point cloud is augmented by random jittering with Gaussian noises, random rotation across each axis, and random occlusions.
 For batch training, we sample $N=1024$ points from the initial point cloud with the farthest point sampling (FPS) method and predict $M=50$ nodes from it.

-In our implementation, we build up the PointNet++ encoder as the architecture for segmentation tasks in \cite{qi2017pointnet++}, which has 4 point set abstraction levels and 4 feature propagation levels to learn and aggregate features hierarchically.
-We set the number of local regions in each point set abstraction level as $N_1=1024, N_2=256, N_3=64, N_4=16$, while the output feature dimensions of each feature propagation level are $C_1=256, C_2=256, C_3=512, C_{out}=1024$.
-As for hyper-parameters, we use the Adam optimizer with a initial learning rate 0.01, a weight decay of 0.0005 and a batch size 32 to train the network for 200 epochs.
-The learning rate decays with a ratio 0.5 every 20 epochs.
-The radius of the neighborhood for point-to-point voting is $r=0.02$ and the number of the points to vote is $K=64$.
-For the registration module, we set $T=0.5$, $\lambda=0.25$ and $\beta=0.5$.
+In our implementation, we build up the PointNet++ encoder as the architecture for segmentation tasks in \cite{qi2017pointnet++}, which has 4 point set abstraction levels and 4 feature propagation levels.
+As for hyper-parameters, we use the Adam optimizer with a initial learning rate 0.01, a weight decay 5e-4 and a batch size 32 to train the network for 200 epochs.
+The learning rate decays with a ratio 0.8 every 20 epochs.
+The training loss weight of two branches is $\alpha=1.0$.
+For point-to-point voting branch, we set $r=0.02$ and $K=64$.
+For the registration-based fusion module, we set $T=0.5$, $\lambda=0.25$ and $\beta=0.5$.